PTAB

 • Function: "determining [a] mobile station location."

-• Structure: Petitioner identified the corresponding structure in the ’484 patent’s specification as a "location hypothesizing model (FOM) implemented on or by a location center or mobile base station."
+• Structure: "a location hypothesizing model (FOM) implemented on or by a location center or mobile base station."

-• Importance: This construction was critical to Petitioner's arguments, as it permitted mapping the functionally distinct software modules and processing techniques disclosed in the prior art (e.g., Sheffer's azimuth and RSSI routines) to the claimed "evaluator" structures.
+• This construction was critical to Petitioner's arguments, as it allowed different software algorithms and computational models disclosed in the prior art (e.g., azimuth triangulation, RSSI analysis, neural network processing) to be identified as the structure corresponding to the claimed "evaluators."

 5. Relief Requested